FrancesCoronel/personal-website-v3/_hackathons/2016-10-09-kent-hack-enough.md

 ## About

-<h3 class="intro">Volunteered for the hardware booth and Foobar (smoothies) and then teamed up with my boyfriend to work on [a Leap Motion hack](https://devpost.com/software/jake-the-dog-key-hand-security-corp-whdm9v) that ended up winning an award 😍<
+Volunteered for the hardware booth and Foobar (smoothies) and then teamed up with my boyfriend to work on [a Leap Motion hack](https://devpost.com/software/jake-the-dog-key-hand-security-corp-whdm9v) that ended up winning an award 😍<

 ## Project

 <blockquote class="embedly-card"><h4><a href="https://devpost.com/software/jake-the-dog-key-hand-security-corp-whdm9v">Jake the Dog Key Hand</a></h4><p>Jake the Dog Key Hand - Secure your home using Leap Motion.</p></blockquote>

-## Awards
+### Awards

 Won award of <strong>[Best Security Privacy Hack](https://devpost.com/software/jake-the-dog-key-hand-security-corp-whdm9v)</strong> sponsored by Ubisoft with the prize being two copies of <code>Watch Dog 2</code>